akihikodaki/dts/test_plans/qos_sched_test_plan.rst

 Test Case: Two Subports, different pipe profiles, different number of pipes I
 =============================================================================
+*Note: the sample can't be set to two subports, so the two supports case can't be verified.*

 1. Configure the profile.cfg file with two subports, two different pipe profiles and different number of pipes::